dw-bws/handbook-citizen-science/pages/apps.md

 ###### Fig. 1: Basic concept for the use of the KoBo Toolbox for data collection

+<p align="justify">Later, the KoBo website offers some tools for statistical data analysis.
+The collected data  can  also  be  downloaded  on  various  formats  for  analysis  with  other  tools  like spreadsheet software packages of scripts written in different programming languages (e.g. R, Python, IDL, Matlab).
+To use Kobo Toolbox, a user account is required.
+Every interested person may register free of charge.
+During the registration process, a login and password has to be specified.
+The login will later be used to address and access a section at the KoBo toolbox server that is reserved for the registered user.
+Once a user account has been set up, the first step is the design of a form for later offline data collection in the field.
+Forms are created at the KoBo website.
+A form consists of different questions.
+After naming the question (e.g. Plant Height, see also Fig. 4), the question type has to be selected (Fig. 5).
+An overview of all possible question types and their meaning can be found in the table in Fig. 6. </p>

 ---
 * [Back to index page](../index.md)